JohnXLivingston/xmppjs-chat-bot/README.md

 A moderation rule can be:

-* a string: it will be converted to a RegExp object (regular expression)
+* a string: it will be converted to a RegExp object (regular expression), with a `/i` modifier.
 * a single RegExp object
 * an mixed array of string,RegExp or "rule definition"